Secure Terraform and OpenTofu Code with cnspec

 Mondoo's cloud security policies (AWS Security, Azure Security, Google Cloud Security) include Terraform variants of every check, so the same controls that evaluate your live cloud accounts also evaluate the infrastructure as code that defines them.

 Mondoo Platform users: Enable the cloud policy that matches your target.
-In the Mondoo Console, go to Findings > Policies, search for "AWS", "Azure", or "Google Cloud", and add the policy.
+In the Mondoo App, go to Findings > Policies, search for "AWS", "Azure", or "Google Cloud", and add the policy.
 All future Terraform scans automatically evaluate against the Terraform variants.
-To learn more, read Manage Policies.
+To learn more, read Manage policies in Mondoo Platform.

 Mondoo also ships a standalone Terraform Deprecations policy that flags use of deprecated Terraform providers and resources.
 Search for "Terraform" in Findings > Policies to add it.